Read time: 3 minutes

 Regain the inaccessible and damaged files even from the outdated Windows 8.1 with Kernel Windows Data Recovery software.
 It scans the physical and logical drives and retrieve all kinds of data.
 It will recover the deleted files too.

-In order to receive regular updates and technical support from Microsoft, you need to upgrade to either Windows 10 or 11.
+To ensure you receive consistent updates and technical assistance from Microsoft, it’s essential to transition to either Windows 10 or 11.

 Below are a few options to use post-January 10, 2023, to work with the Windows operating system.